 - 4.1.
 Andrew Walker reported that the new Director of Finance had signed her contract.
 Her appointment would be announced to staff by the Clerk in his communication on the savings programme.
 He expected that she would start in early March; Matthew Hamlyn would make arrangements to introduce her to key people. - 4.2.
 Andrew Walker said that the House had been asked to provide four staff to the Olympic Executive for a twelve month unfunded secondment.
 The Board did not agree to the request, on the grounds that the necessary resource could not be spared. - 4.3.
 Andrew Walker reported that the Members Estimate Resource Accounts had now been signed and would be laid and published on 15 December.
 Directors General would be briefed in advance. - 4.4.
 Andrew Walker said that the monthly financial outturn report showed some variations in forecasts, about which the Department of Resources was talking to other departments, but overall the trend of an increasing resource underspend in departments was continuing.
 The Board would need to take a view in January about whether or not to seek approval from the Commission for a Supplementary Estimate in respect of pension interest costs, subject to further information on running cost forecasts and the scale of underspend. - 4.5.
 Andrew Walker reported that he and John Pullinger had held a meeting with union representatives and had shared, in confidence, a version of the paper that had been sent to the Commission on the savings programme, as well as a high level summary of the current financial position.
-The unions had been grateful for the information.
+The unions had been grateful for the information. - 4.6. [s.36(2)(b) and s.36(2)(c)] - 4.7.[s.36] - 4.8. [s.38] - 4.9. [s.36(2)(b) and s.36(2)(c)] - 4.10.

-- 4.6.
 Joan Miller said that steps had been taken to protect the House's IT systems as far as possible from denial of service attack.
 She was concerned that apparent differences in approach between the two Houses towards savings could cause difficulties for shared services.
 The ICT Strategy Programme Board had met for the first time.
 The Lords and Commons were represented on the board, which also contained external members.
-The Board was considering how to involve the unions in the programme. - 4.7.
+The Board was considering how to involve the unions in the programme. - 4.11.
 Alex Jablonowski reported on the recent meeting of the Administration Estimate Audit Committee and Members Estimate Audit Committee.
 He noted that the AEAC had postponed consideration of the internal audit of Financial Management report to its next meeting and that value for money audit reports had been passed to the savings team.
-The MEAC had considered the Members Estimate Resource Accounts. - 4.8.
+The MEAC had considered the Members Estimate Resource Accounts.

+- 4.12.
 Matthew Hamlyn reported on the emerging findings from the survey of Member services.
 Members' satisfaction was generally high; the response rate had been in line with previous years.
 A full report would be made to the Board in February.
 He also updated the Board on work being done to respond to an Fol request for all Management Board papers.
-The Board noted that that involved a considerable amount of work, which might affect the possibility of meeting the statutory deadline. - 4.9.
+The Board noted that that involved a considerable amount of work, which might affect the possibility of meeting the statutory deadline. - 4.13.
 The Chairman reported that his informal meetings with staff had been going well; a key message was that staff wanted more information to be shared with them about savings and possible redundancies.